 GFP students study globally through Earth Expeditions field courses

-Current field locations: the Amazon Rainforest, Australia, Baja, Belize, Borneo, Brazil, Costa Rica, Galápagos, Guyana, Hawaii, India, Kenya, Mongolia, Namibia, Paraguay, and Thailand with future conservation and education partnerships in development.
+Current field course locations: the Amazon Rainforest, Australia, Baja, Belize, Borneo, Brazil, Costa Rica, Galápagos, Guyana, India, Kenya, Mongolia, Namibia, Paraguay, and Thailand with future conservation and education partnerships in development.

-Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see program details).
+Applicants elect to enroll in either a Master of Arts in Teaching in the Biological Sciences (MAT; for teachers with an existing license; does NOT lead to licensure) or a Master of Arts in Biology (MA) (see program details).
 MA and MAT candidates go through the Global Field Program together.

 Miami University is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (please see Miami University’s Accreditation page).